SushilaGadal91/AI_Tagging_Sys/outputs/tagging_unified.md

   "pageName": "BillType"
 }
 ```
-- **Implementation**: Track the selection of the 'Mobile' bill type option when clicked.
+- **Implementation**: Track the selection of the 'Mobile' bill type option.
-- **Risks**: Event may not fire if the click handler is not properly set up., Potential for duplicate events if not managed correctly.
+- **Risks**: Event may not fire if navigation fails, User may not click the option

 ```jsx
    4:   const nav=useNavigate();